mrf2/knowledge-base/cybersecurity/terminology.md

  - **Enumeration** - Enumeration is the process of gathering inform on a target in order to find potential attack vectors and aid in exploitation.
 This process is essential for an attack to be successful, as wasting time with exploits that either don't work or can crash the system can be a waste of energy.
 Enumeration can be used to gather usernames, passwords, network information, hostnames, application data, services, or any other information that may be valuable to an attacker.
  - **IDOR** - Insecure Direct Object Reference.
 IDOR are a type of access control vulnerability that arises when an application uses user-supllied input to access objects directly.
 The term IDOR was popularized by its appearance in the OFWASP 2007 Top Ten.
 IDOR falls under the category of Broken Access Control.
  - **IDS** - Intrustion Dectection System.
 Web Link: https://www.barracuda.com/support/glossary/intrusion-detection-system
+ - **JSON** - **JavaScript Object Notation (JSON)** is an open standard file and data interchange format that uses human-readable text to store and transmit data objects consisting of attribute-value paris and arrays.
  - **OPSEC** - Operational Security is a set of principals and tactics used to attempt to protect the security of an operator or operation.
 An example of this may be using code names instead of real names, or using proxy to conceal IP address.
  - **Persistance** - Malware often tries to keep a footprint in the system such that it keeps running even after a system restart.
 This is called persistence.
 For example, If a malware adds itself to the startup registry keys, it will persist even after a system restart.
  - **PoC** - Proof Of Concept